8 Outstanding CBD Innovations from Women-Owned Brands

-Time stops for no hemp company.
-This month and every month of the year, women working across every step of the CBD supply chain are busy keeping this market interesting, inviting, and in motion.
-Although there remains plenty of discrepancy between the number of male and female-founded businesses in cannabis and hemp, there are a significant amount of influential standouts owned and operated by women.
-Women who not only make space for fellow female entrepreneurs, but see the blank space of products women have been waiting for; the problems that haven’t yet been solved.
+This month and every month of the year, women working across every step of the supply chain are busy keeping the CBD scene interesting, inviting and effective.
+Although there remains plenty of discrepancy between the number of male and female-founded businesses in cannabis and hemp, there are a number of influential companies owned and operated by women that are changing the landscape of the industry at large.
+These are trendsetters; trailblazers—people who brought fresh, smart ideas to a male-dominated space and executed them without dimming their feminine perspectives.
+Women who not only saw blank space for products yet to be made and problems yet to be solved, but who also held the door open for other entrepreneurs following in their footsteps.

-Here are a few of our favorite innovations in CBD from the minds and manufacturing facilities of women, as well as the unique backstories that brought them to life.
+Here are a few of our favorite innovations in CBD from the minds and manufacturing facilities of women, as well as the unique origin stories that brought them to life.

 When Shehzeen Mitha co-founded this Florida-based CBD company, the mother of twins was most interested in helping people feel confident when exploring CBD.
 Not just comfortable to learn more about cannabinoids, but self-assured when it comes to transparency and ingredients.
 She couldn’t deny the universal appeal of gummy edibles, but went the extra step to create three versions: true candy options like sour rainbow belts, a vegan line in more grown-up flavors like Dragon Fruit and Strawberry Champagne, and a sugar-free version that won’t spike your blood sugar every time you need to chill out.
 The brand sells a variety of hemp-derived products with clear labeling and dosage information, and serve as a potent reminder that not everyone seeking discreet, accessible products is uninterested in tasty, fun treats.
 Moms still like gummies!